Cell Tower Lease Rate Valuation Services

 - Topography – Ground elevation is important, but that doesn't mean that if you have the highest hill in the county that you will get a better lease rate.
 The tower company can always build a taller tower on a lower property.
 But the taller the tower, the more expensive the tower, so an advantage in ground elevation may help your negotiating position.

 - Difficulty of Zoning – Before a cell company can get a building permit to erect the tower, they typically must get a conditional use permit or special use permit to build the tower.
 Most municipalities have zoning codes that determine where a tower is allowed.
 Oftentimes, this means that one piece of property will work for the tower company while others in the area won't.
 In some cases, there is only one piece of property that will work for the carrier's coverage goals - and in that case, the owner deserves the best lease rate for their cell tower.

-- Constructability - The site must be easy to access and have room for construction of the tower.
+- Constructability – The site must be easy to access and have room for construction of the tower.
 The best situation is flat land with no tree cover whereas hilly land with tree cover makes tower development more expensive.
-A carrier will sometimes pay more for a site that is easy to construct and may offer lower lease rates if the cost of construction is greater.
+A carrier will sometimes A carrier will sometimes offer a higher cell tower lease rate for a site that is easy to construct and may offer lower lease rates if the cost of construction is greater.

 - Access to Power and Telephone Company Service – Virtually all towers need power and telephone service.
 The farther the distance to telephone and power, the higher the price tag to the tower developer.